 The ice and water dispenser conveniently dispenses chilled water, and ice cubes or crushed ice, depending on the model.
+Some models have an Extra Ice feature that increases ice production for special occasions such as parties.

 To operate the ice dispenser, select the ice option desired using the touchpad.
 Press a glass against the dispensing paddle as far up as possible to catch all ice.
 To stop dispensing ice, pull glass away from dispensing paddle.
 Do not remove the glass until the ice has completely dispensed.
 (Complete instructions for the dispenser operation are attached to the inside of the freezer door.)